prof-rossetti/nyu-info-2335-201905/projects/robo-advisor/README.md

 ### Functionality Requirements

-Your project should adhere to the following functionality requirements, as detailed in the sections below:
+Your project should satisfy the functionality requirements detailed in the sections below.

-  + Information Input Requirements
-  + Validation Requirements
-  + Information Output Requirements
-  + Calculation Requirements

 #### Information Input Requirements